surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_fundamentals.md

     - **Encapsulation:** Components manage their own state and behavior, reducing complexity in the overall application.
     - **Clarity:** By splitting the UI into self-contained components, the overall structure of the application becomes clearer and more manageable.

-    Overall, components allow for better organisation and scalability of applications, making development more efficient.
+    Overall, components allow for better organization and scalability of applications, making development more efficient.

 ______________________________________

 ## Handling State & User Input

 ### Goal

 Learn how to manage state using useState.

 ### Tasks